 It gave us an opportunity to look into organic mattresses again as we already had natural linen sheets and air purifying plants in our bedroom, so a less toxic, more sustainably produced bed was a natural next step in our goal toward a greener home.

-After months of research, I can tell you that these are amazing times for mattress shopping!
+After months of research and reading far too many organic mattress reviews, I can tell you that these are amazing times for mattress shopping!

 When I came across the Avocado Green Mattress, I knew they were a step above the rest.